rachelthorwitz/getting_and_cleaning_data/Codebook.md

 ##Identifiers

 * subid - The ID of the test subject
-* actid - The ID of the activity performed when the corresponding measurements were taken
 * acttype - The label of activity performed when the corresponding measurements were taken, corresponds to the actid:

-* Value 1: WALKING
+* WALKING
-* Value 2: WALKING_UPSTAIRS
+* WALKING_UPSTAIRS
-* Value 3: WALKING_DOWNSTAIRS
+* WALKING_DOWNSTAIRS
-* Value 4: SITTING
+* SITTING
-* Value 5: STANDING
+* STANDING
-* Value 6: LAYING
+* LAYING

 ##Measurements

-The units given are g’s for the accelerometer and rad/sec for the gyro and g/sec and rad/sec/sec for the corresponding jerks.
+The units given are g’s for the accelerometer and rad/sec for the gyroscopt and g/sec and rad/sec/sec for the corresponding jerks.
-‘-XYZ’ is used to denote the directions of the signals
+‘-XYZ’ is used to denote the directions of the signals.
+The set of variables that were estimated from these signals are the mean and standard deviation.

- * actid
+ * acttype
  * subid
  * timeBodyAccelerometer-mean-XYZ
  * timeBodyAccelerometer-standard deviation-XYZ